taylorzr/kitty-meow/README.md

   - some people might use 1 dir for work and one for personal?
 - maybe use flags like --login=user=taylorzr --login=org=my_cool_org
 - combine the scripts into one cli with subcommands
+  - we could then have a fzf binding for loading new projects from the normal project selection
 - caching all repos should remove unknown files, e.g. i stop caching taylorzr, i need to delete cache_taylorzr